forbidden-memories-coding/fmscrambler/README.md

 # YGO!
 FM Scrambler (fmscrambler)
+Version 0.1 Alpha out now!

 ### What is this?
 This is a simple tool for the Playstation One (PSX) game called "Yu-Gi-Oh!
 Forbidden Memories" that has some randomization functions to make the game fun, specifically (but not limited to) when racing with other people via SpeedRunsLive.

 ### What is included?
 Right now the only functionality is to scramble the fusions in game, making an outcome for very funny and weird fusions possible.
 You can provide a custom Seed for the Random Number Generator, as well as some other optional parameters.
-(Write a Log of the changed Fusions, Backup)
+(Write a Log of the changed Fusions)

+The "000" Glitch Fusions option is especially fun to use!
+It allows for fusion combinations with an ID over 722 to be created, resulting in weird glitchy fusions.
+Cards named like "Hiding Card Shop" or "Pegasus" can be seen.
+Sometimes with a ridiculous Attack/Defense.

 Examples of Fusions would be:
 - Shadow Specter + Little D. = Meteor B. Dragon
 - Dark Hole + Kuriboh = Raigeki
 - Yamatano Dragon Scroll + Elf's Light = Blue Eyes Ultimate Dragon

+Read through the README.txt for further information on how to use the tool!

-### Where is the tool?
+### Enjoying the tool?
+Like to support me?
-Be patient my children's card game player!
-So far I have only given a super super early alpha build of the tool to a few select people on the YGO!
-FM Speedrun Discord Server.
-Reason for that is the current state of the program... it's unpolished, next to zero error handling, not user friendly.
-But don't be sad!
-In the next few days you will get your hands on it, right on this repository.
-The source code is also open source, so you are welcome to collaborate and do pull requests if you code in any functionality or made a fix for some bug!

-### What can I do until then?
-Be happy!
-Enjoy FM!
-You are also very welcome to open some Tickets in the "Issues" section with any Feedback for Feature Ideas and so on!
+I'm always happy to see people enjoying the stuff I made, gives me motivation to work on things like this.
+Feel free to recommend the tool to your friends, play it, contribute here, stream it over on Twitch and so on.

+If you wish to donate something to me, you can do so using the donation page on my Gaming4Good profile: https://www.gamingforgood.net/s/duke1102#donate

+On rare occasions I also stream random stuff on Twitch.
+Maybe in the future I'll show some coding for the Scrambler there or other future projects I have in mind!